theTrueMikeBrown/SimpleIdentityServerDoc/docs/installation/manual/index.rst

 The next part consists to install Elastic Search and Kibana on your machine, refer to the chapter :doc:`Install Kibana <../mandatory/kibana>`.

-When everything is installed jump to the next section *Use the application*
+When everything is installed jump to the next section :doc:`Getting started <../../getting-started>`